Aesthetics | ANIMALS | Change | CITIES | Diversity | Domain ECONOMIES | Ecosystems | Ethics | Future | Nature | Science

 Each axis has two poles to express the full variety of opinion on each.
 You may decide you embrace one pole or the other, or both poles!...but do remember that each expresses genuine difference of opinion, and even if we wish to embrace both poles it may be difficult to do so.
 Choices are hard, yet bringing together all opinions is hard too.

 The EcoTypes survey consists of two statements for each axis, one—often strongly worded—representing each pole, as a quick way to get your own opinion.
 The statements were derived statistically from a number of candidates.
 You’ll see your scores for each axis—an average of your response to the two statements—on the EcoTypes report you receive after completing the survey.

-The summaries you'll see below include a key question and quick overview for each axis, its two poles, and its related theme (Place, Knowledge, or Action).
-There is also a brief video, including interviews with survey participants!
+The summaries you'll see below include a key question and quick overview for each axis, its two poles and statements, and its related theme (Place, Knowledge, or Action).
+There is also a brief video for most axes, including interviews with survey participants!
 You can consult this table detailing how each axis contributes to one of the three themes.